 Read our full Asko W2084CW review.

 Washing machine buying tips

-CHOICE resident washing machine expert Ashley Iredale says you should avoid making impulse purchases on an important appliance like a washing machine – no matter how much of a discount is on offer.
+Ashley says you should avoid making impulse buys on an important appliance such as a washing machine, no matter how much of a discount is on offer.

 "Don't be tempted by discounts on more expensive, feature-rich machines if you're not going to use those features," he says.